fwsa-batch2/rishi.atgondan__lab/MySql project - Pubg_tournament_app/Readme.md

 3 rows in set (0.00 sec)

-mysql> INSERT INTO Notices VALUES ('N1','Virus Infection Mode Taken Down','UPDATED : Dec 9, 15:17PM] Virus Infection Mode has been taken down temporarily.
+INSERT INTO Notices VALUES ('N1','Virus Infection Mode Taken Down','UPDATED : Dec 9, 15:17PM] Virus Infection Mode has been taken down temporarily.
 Dear BATTLEGROUNDS MOBILE INDIA fansWe have identified an issue when playing Virus Infection Mode, and will take down the mode temporarily at Dec 9, 14:50 PM');
 Query OK, 1 row affected (0.01 sec)

-mysql> INSERT INTO Notices VALUES ('N2','November Update Schedule','We are truly excited to bring the Mirror World Theme to you in the upcoming update.
+INSERT INTO Notices VALUES ('N2','November Update Schedule','We are truly excited to bring the Mirror World Theme to you in the upcoming update.
 We like to inform you the schedule for the distribution of November update version on November 19th.');
 Query OK, 1 row affected (0.01 sec)

-mysql> INSERT INTO Notices VALUES ('N3','Data Transfer Closeout','In order to ensure a more smooth gameplay for players who had used PUBG MOBILE Normdic Map: Livik ("Prior App") before, BATTLEGROUNDS MOBILE INDIA ("New App") will transfer some of the data from the Prior App account to the New App.');
+INSERT INTO Notices VALUES ('N3','Data Transfer Closeout','In order to ensure a more smooth gameplay for players who had used PUBG MOBILE Normdic Map: Livik ("Prior App") before, BATTLEGROUNDS MOBILE INDIA ("New App") will transfer some of the data from the Prior App account to the New App.');
 Query OK, 1 row affected (0.01 sec)

-mysql> SELECT * FROM Notices;
+SELECT * FROM Notices;
 +----+---------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | ID | Heading                         | Description                                                                                                                                                                                                                                   |
 +----+---------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+